A generalized inner product-based wave scattering from an underwater source in a compressible ocean: Solution technique

 where the prime denotes differentiation with respect to $z$.
 Equation \eqref{f_eq} has a discrete spectrum of eigenvalues $\mu_n$, indexed by $n\in\mathbb{N}_0$, satisfying the following dispersion relation

 with $\mu_0(k)$ being the positive real root and $\mu_n(k)$ being of the form $\rm i\tilde{\mu}_n(k)$ for $n\geq 1$, where $\tilde{\mu}_n(k)$ are real, positive and in ascending order with respect to the index $n$.
+In addition, $k_n$ are real positive for all progressive acoustic-gravity wave modes and imaginary for evanescent modes.
 Note that while $\mu_n(k)$ depends on both $n$ and $k$, we will omit the argument $k$ when this is clear from context.
 The associated vertical eigenfunctions are written as

 With reference to \eqref{helmholtz}, the time harmonic angular frequency associated with the mode $\phi_n(\cdot,\cdot;k)$ is

 Using the spectral theorem, the general solution of the time domain problem \eqref{BVP_time_in} can be written as the following series of integrals over the continuous wavenumber